bio-tools/biotoolsDocs/curators_guide.rst

 shortDescription
 ................
-*Short and concise textual description of the software function, e.g. "Detect and visualise single-nucleotide polymorphisms (SNPs)."*
+*Short and concise textual description of the software function, e.g. "Needleman-Wunsch global alignment of two sequences."*

-- **1.** **MUST** provide a terse statement of the tool purpose / primary function: what is done not how
+- **1.** **MUST** provide a terse statement of the primary purpose / function of the tool: what is done not how
 - **2.** **MUST** begin with a capital letter and end with a period ('.')
 - **3.** **MUST NOT** include tool name
 - **4.** **MUST NOT** include any of the following, *unless* essential to distinguish the tool from other bio.tool entries: